Ramonta-Lee/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model.
+The DOM is an object-based representation of the source HTML document.
+It is an attempt to convert the structure and content of the 	HTML document into an object model that can be used by various programs.
+Using the DOM we can add content, delete content, and change content on a HTML document The document of  DOM is the web page itself.
+What we see in the elements panel using the inspect tool is a representation of the DOM
+The Object of the DOM are the elements.
+The different tags used in HTML The Model of the DOM is a tree-like structure representing how the different parts are connected.

 2. What is an event?

+Every user interaction with a site is an event: a click, moving the mouse, scrolling the page, pressing a key on the keyboard, these are all 	events on the page, and the browser can detect all of them.
+When an event happens on a page, it is known as a trigger.

 3. What is an event listener?

+An event listener is a function that waits for a specific event to occur.
+When the event triggers the event listener reacts to the input and calls 	the event handler(function)

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList into an Array so that we can gain access to all array methods on the NodeList.

 5. What is a component?

+Components are reusable pieces of code that can be used to build elements sharing functionality and styling.

 ### Git Set up